I think drama therapy is most effective in a group setting.

 Please check back here for future updates.

+These kinds of experiences create a lot of anxiety around the thought of participating in a group.
 But it is also what makes groups so powerful.

 Participating in a group allows you to gain self-awareness of how you show up with/for others.